I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_correctable_error_mask.md

 ## Members

 `AsULONG`

 A ULONG representation of the contents of the PCI_EXPRESS_CORRECTABLE_ERROR_MASK structure.

+`DUMMYSTRUCTNAME`

 ## Remarks
 The PCI_EXPRESS_CORRECTABLE_ERROR_MASK structure is available in Windows Server 2008 and later versions of Windows.

 A PCI_EXPRESS_CORRECTABLE_ERROR_MASK structure is contained in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537457">PCI_EXPRESS_AER_CAPABILITY</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff537458">PCI_EXPRESS_BRIDGE_AER_CAPABILITY</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff537472">PCI_EXPRESS_ROOTPORT_AER_CAPABILITY</a> structures.